• About Us

 A Wonderland of Biodiversity

 Once home to the now extinct California grizzly bear, old-growth chaparral is known for beautiful manzanitas with waist-sized trunks, colorful lichens, and an elfin understory carpeted with a soft layer of fallen leaves and twigs.
-Fifty-years-old or more, old-growth chaparral provides habitat for a wild array of life forms.
+Sixty-years-old or more, old-growth chaparral provides habitat for a wild array of life forms.
 Increasing fire frequencies are threatening the last remaining stands in California.

 Pete Veilleux, one of California's most remarkable horticulturists, stands next to a beautiful manzanita in the coastal mountains south of San Jose, California.
-Photo: Paul Furman.

 The peeling bark of an ancient manzanita on Santa Cruz Island, California.
 Every year in the summer, usually June-July, the outer layer of red bark peels off as the growing green layer underneath swells.
 When branches die due to shading, age, or some other issue, the living tissue that supported those branches dies as well, leaving behind ribbons of dead wood along the trunk.
 This makes for a unique pattern of reddish living tissue surrounding dead, gray wood.
 The dead wood provides surfaces for lichens to thrive.
-Photo: David Hogan.

 A legacy Arctostaphylos manzanita near Chico, California.
 This magnificant manzanita is approximately 30 feet tall.
-Photo provided by Jim Brobeck.

 A legacy mission manzanita (Xylococcus bicolor) in the Santa Ana Mountains, California.